 I have also collaboratied with IWRI on a cardiovascular disease prevention study at the Tulalip Indian Reservation and a computer-based HIV prevention intervention for Native men who have sex with men.

 I am the Directors of the Behavioral Science Core of UW Center for AIDS Research.

-Within the Department, I am the Adult Clinical Area Head, provide supervision in our clinic, employing a time-limited interpersonal process approach, and teach the Professional Development Seminar and Minority Mental Health.
+Within the Department, I am the Director of Clinical Trainig, provide supervision in our clinic, employing a time-limited interpersonal process approach, and teach the Clinical Issues course.